effectfully-ou/sketches/ann-monad-var/README.md

 'a''b'
 ```

 The library makes some opinionated choices.
-E.g. the `read` function (from the `MonadRead` type class) which has the name already reserved in the `Prelude`.
+E.g. there is that `read` function (from the `MonadRead` type class) which has the name already reserved in the `Prelude`.
 I regret each time I use this function instead of `readMaybe`, so I always hide it in my custom preludes and there are no clashes for me.
 Your mileage may vary of course, but in any case you can import `MonadVar` `qualified` as `Var` and then write `Var.read`.

 All `mutate*` functions are strict.